In the Hamel Music Center, 740 University Avenue, Madison

 - The Sing Man & Florence Lee/Annette Kaufman Rehearsal Hall will provide space for large ensembles, and also may host pre-and post-concert educational talks, events, and receptions.
 Motorized curtains can be drawn around the walls to adjust the level of “live” sound in the hall.
 The room’s irregular shape in addition to fabric-wrapped panels prevents the presence of standing sound waves.

 - Two large dressing rooms, including the Daniel Gregg Myers Green Room, offer performers a comfortable space for students to congregate and warm up in advance of performing in either of the halls, and where friends and family can gather following performances.
-The Myers Green Room is named for an alumnus, Daniel Gregg Myers, who died one year after his graduation from the music school in 2008.
+The Myers Green Room is named for an alumnus, Daniel Gregg Myers, who died one year after his graduation from the School of Music in 2008.

 - A recording studio on the main floor is equipped with monitors, mixing boards, and cameras into the concert and recital halls allowing for communication with performing artists.